The layers of a typical rain forest

 The Canopy Layer (B):

-This is the thickest layer and much of the rain is stopped by the thick foliage.
+The canopy is the thickest layer, and rain falling to the ground layer is mostly stopped by the thick foliage.
 Most trees in the forest grow to this height.
-There are plants that grow in the canopy layer whose roots don't reach the ground.
+Some plants grow in the canopy layer whose roots don’t reach the ground.
 These are called air plants.

 The Understory (C):

-This layer has many vines, dense vegetation but not much sunlight as it is all blocked by the canopy.
+This layer has many vines and dense vegetation but not much sunlight, as it is all blocked by the canopy.

 The Forest Floor (D):

-This layer is dark, damp, full of many dead leaves, twigs and dead plants.
+This layer is dark, damp, full of many dead leaves, twigs, and dead plants.
 It is usually clear of vegetation, with little or no winds and rains reaching there.
-The forest floor is dark due to the trees above stopping the sunlight from entering the forest.
-It is estimated that only 2% of the sunlight actually reaches the floor.
+The forest floor is dark due to the trees above preventing the sunlight from entering the forest.
+It is estimated that only 2% of the sunlight reaches the floor.

 Animals found in this layer include jaguars in South America, gorillas, leopards in Africa, tapirs, tigers, and elephants in Asia.